 Couple charged in 3 ABQ robberies, suspected in others

 Jul.
-24—ALBUQUERQUE, N.M. — Albuquerque police have arrested a couple suspected of robbing and shoplifting from multiple convenience stores and gas stations over the past six months.
+25—Albuquerque police have arrested a couple suspected of robbing and shoplifting from multiple convenience stores and gas stations over the past six months.

-Rebecca Atkins, an Albuquerque Police Department spokeswoman, said Adrian Aragon, 30, and his girlfriend, Alexis Abeyta, 26, are suspected in seven robberies between January and April, including targeting the same southwest area store four times.
+Rebecca Atkins, an Albuquerque Police Department spokeswoman, said Adrian Aragon, 30, and his girlfriend, Alexis Abeyta, 26, are suspected in seven robberies from January to April, including targeting the same southwest-area store four times.

-Court records show the couple is only charged in three incidents at this point, during which they allegedly stole thousands in cigarettes and merchandise.
+Court records show the couple are charged in only three heists, during which they allegedly took thousands in cigarettes and merchandise.

 Attorneys for the couple could not be reached Saturday.